Amzathas/Amzathas/README.md

 - 👋 Hi, I’m @Amzathas
 - 👀 I’m interested in jewellery selling
 - 🌱 I’m currently learning management
-- 💞️ I’m looking to collaborate on jewellery items
+- 💞️ I’m looking to collaborate on jewellery items,dance set
 - 📫 How to reach me with email

 <!---
 Amzathas/Amzathas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.